FernleafSystems/wp-plugin-vulnerabilities/README.md

 release of said plugin.

-I wanted to work with the original developers on creating a standard data store for this, [but my suggestion was rejected](https://wordpress.org/support/topic/centralrized-data-options) so I've forged ahead anyway.
+I wanted to work with the original developers on creating a standard data store for this, [but my suggestion was rejected](https://wordpress.org/support/topic/centralrized-data-options) so I've forged ahead anyway - this is after-all the purpose of
+Open Source projects.
 To help with this project, please feel free to issue pull requests etc. and I will consider them all in due time.

 This system of detection and notification of vulnerabilities has been integrated into the [Simple Firewall plugin from version 4.9.0](https://www.icontrolwp.com/updates-blog/)

 Service provided by [iControlWP](https://www.icontrolwp.com).

-Last Updated: 2015-07-01
+Last Updated: 2015-08-10